guisteink/guisteink/README.md

 Computer engineer since 2023, Web developer since 2019 and passionate about new technologies since always

 * 📚 Computer Engineer by UFES
-* 💼 Working as a full-stack developer
+* 💼 Working as a backend/sre developer

 <div align="left">